GeoSurge/teachosm/_includes/privacy-policy.md

 ### Payment Processing

-When you make a donation to TeachOSM, your payment information is processed by third-party donation and payment processing services, Donately and Stripe, which are compliant with the Payment Card Industry Data Security Standards.
+TeachOSM is a chartered project of OpenStreetMap US, so when you make a donation to TeachOSM, your donation will go through OpenStreetMap US.
+Your payment information is processed by third-party donation and payment processing services.
 TeachOSM does not see, use, or retain your payment information.

 ### Legal Bases for Collecting and Using Information